Jobs

 What We Need

-Cascade Bicycle Club is seeking an organized, creative, and digitally savvy person to serve as the next Events and Communications Coordinator.
-The Events and Communications Coordinator will serve this dynamic, well-established, and respected organization by demonstrating a passion for bicycling and for growing the influence and impact in pursuing the organization’s mission.
+Cascade Bicycle Club is seeking welcoming and knowledgeable bike maintenance and bike riding instructors to serve as Bike Education Leads (BEL).
+The Bike Education Leads will serve this dynamic, well-established, and respected organization by demonstrating a passion for and knowledge about safe bike riding and competent bike maintenance.

 Who We Are